N-Ghi/alu-higher_level_programming/javascript-warm_up/README.md

-Now we start on a JavaScript journey.
+Now we start on a JavaScript journey